 So, we are not a big company.
 I am just Jack The Roofer (owner of the Roofing Professionals Westside) and I have a small team that I have trained up to do roof repairs very well.

-And by being ‘in the thick’ of the roofing world for two decades, I had no option but to get good at it.
+And by being ‘in the thick’ of the Sydney roof repair and maintenance world for two decades, I had no option but to get good at it.
 When Malcolm Gladwell wrote about the 10,000 hour rule – he must have been thinking of me.

-I am thankful that I have a teachable team of roofers who keep on getting better.
+I am thankful that I have a teachable team of roof technicians who keep on getting better.
 My challenge is how to lead them on the continuous improvement path.